duckdb/duckdb-web/_posts/2024-07-05-community-extensions.md

 In this blog post, we introduced the DuckDB Community Extensions repository, which allows easy installation of third-party DuckDB extensions.

 We are looking forward to continuously extending this repository.
-If you have an idea for creating an extension, take a look at the already published extension source codes, which provide good examples on how to package community extensions, and join the `#extensions` channel on our [Discord](https://discord.duckdb.org/).
+If you have an idea for creating an extension, take a look at the already published extension source codes, which provide good examples of how to package community extensions, and join the `#extensions` channel on our [Discord](https://discord.duckdb.org/).
 Once you have an extension, please contribute it via a [pull request](https://github.com/duckdb/community-extensions/pulls).

 Finally, we would like to thank the early adopters of DuckDB’s extension mechanism and Community Extension repository.
 Thanks for iterating with us and providing feedback to us.